marktellier/ad-change-passwords/README.md

 }
 ```

-Now it's time to change my password across all domains, writting output to the screen.
+Now it's time to change your password across all domains, writting output to the screen.
 You will see what domain password has changed and what if any changes have failed.
+My suggestion would be to start by testing the script with one domain, then two, then go for it.

 ```powershell